-What is Salpingitis?
+What is salpingitis?

-Acute and Chronic Salpingitis
+Acute and chronic salpingitis

-Salpingitis can be diagnosed as either acute or chronic.
 Acute salpingitis is an infection of the fallopian tubes.
-Acute salpingitis occurs when the fallopian tubes become inflamed and secrete fluid, causing the inside walls to stick to each other and to other nearby tissue.
+It occurs when the fallopian tubes become inflamed and secrete fluid, causing the inside walls to stick to each other and to other nearby tissue.
 One or both tubes may fill with pus.
 In rare cases, they could rupture and cause peritonitis, a severe infection of the pelvic cavity.

 Chronic salpingitis is a milder form of the inflammation that lingers after acute salpingitis.
 It typically lasts longer but produces fewer symptoms.

-Therefore, young women and women who have multiple sex partners and/or do not use condoms are at the highest risk of developing an STI.
 Chlamydia and gonorrhea are very easy to spread through sexual contact, partially because they often present with no symptoms.
 For this reason, salpingitis is the most common serious infection for women ages 16-25.
 In fact, it affects around 12% of women before the age of 20.

 Often, cases of salpingitis are asymptomatic.
 They may be caught during a regular pelvic examination.
 When symptoms do appear, they typically begin after your period, and can include: